bolu-atx/boludev.github.io/_drafts/2020-07-02-go-channels-part2.md

 ## Buffered Channels

 ### Go Example - A Buffered Channel
-From [part 1]({% post_url 2020-06-28-go-channels-part1 %}), we know that if a sender/receiver is not paired together, the channel send/receive operations will never take place.
-As a result, if we run the following code, Go's deadlock detector will detect a panic and crash immediately.
+From [part 1]({% post_url 2020-06-28-go-channels-part1 %}), we know that if a sender/receiver is not paired together, the channel send/receive will block indefinitely.
+As a result, if we run the following code, we should get a deadlock panic.

 ```go
 package main